Cho-ui/Mobile-Euro-Converter/README.md

 # Mobile-Euro-Converter
 A currency converter application.
-Created with React Native for a mobile programming course.
+Created with React Native for a mobile app development course.

 The app has been published to Expo, and can be tried with the QR code found through the link below: